Information on the recovery of Tasmania’s visitor economy for the tourism and hospitality industry

 - Have a plan in place for how you will manage staff members who attend work ill and may need to be tested.
 Information on who should be tested is here.

-- Register your business on the Buy Something Tasmanian website if you’d like benefit from the new Make Yourself at Home marketing campaign being rolled out by Tourism Tasmania.
+- Register your business on the Buy Something Tasmanian website if you’d like to benefit from the new Make Yourself at Home marketing campaign being rolled out by Tourism Tasmania.

 - Stay connected for important updates through Tourism Talk, your Regional Tourism Organisation Zoom sessions and the TICT’s Talking Tourism podcasts